privoit/quickstart-hail/readme.md

 ## Public AMIs

 Public AMIs are available in specific regions.
 Select the AMI for your target region and deploy with the noted version of EMR for best results.
+If a custom AMI is desired, see the [CodeBuild AMI Creation Documentation](docs/hail-ami.md).

 ### Hail with VEP